 In Hong Kong, long-term insurance companies are required to maintain at all times a required solvency margin.
-The required solvency margin is the higher of \$2 million Hong Kong dollars (HKD) or the aggregate of two components: a percentage of the mathematical reserves and a percentage of the capital at risk as prescribed under the Insurance Companies (Margin of Solvency) Regulation (which is generally 4% of the mathematical reserves and 0.3% of the capital at risk).
+The required solvency margin is the higher of \$2 million Hong Kong dollars ("HKD") or the aggregate of two components: a percentage of the mathematical reserves and a percentage of the capital at risk as prescribed under the Insurance (Margin of Solvency) Rules (which is generally 4% of the mathematical reserves and 0.3% of the capital at risk).
 For a long-term insurer, the value of its assets must be greater than the amount of its liabilities by at least the required solvency margin.
 The minimum paid-up capital for insurers in Hong Kong is HKD\$10 million.
 The actual capital requirement depends on the business undertaken by the insurer.
+Despite the above, in practice, the IA will also impose additional solvency requirements to ensure a sound and healthy insurance market.